SciRuby/sciruby.com/source/_posts/2015-08-17-ruby-wrappers-for-symengine.markdown

 => 1168422057627266461843148138873451659428421700563161428957815831003136
 ```
-And yes it can support numbers of arbitrarily large length.
+Additionally, it can support numbers of arbitrarily large length.
 ```ruby
 (a**x).to_s
 => "12**x"